 Food Link's Beginnings

-In the fall of 2015, Food Link acquired enough funding to hire its first staff position, Operations Director.
+Food link acquired enough funding to hire its first staff member as Operations Director.